 Butyric Acid Enemas and Probiotics

-Unfortunately, butyric acid enemas smell bad and IBD patients are not always willing to undergo the treatment.
+Butyric acid enemas are sometimes offered to people with IBD.
+Unfortunately, the enemas smell bad and patients are not always willing to undergo the treatment.
 Another problem with an enema is that the butyric acid doesn’t stay in the colon for very long.

 Researchers are investigating the use of probiotic supplements containing bacteria that can make butyric acid.
-If the probiotic bacteria multiply in the colon and become permanent inhabitants, the patient will have a continuous supply of butyric acid.
-A probiotic supplement would be much more pleasant to take than an enema.
+If the probiotic bacteria multiply in the colon and become permanent inhabitants, the patient will have a continuous supply of a potentially useful chemical.
+A probiotic supplement should be much more pleasant to take than an enema.